 There are several good trustworthy companies providing FREE TV schedules, including Titan TV and Zap To It.

-Each site will ask you to log on or open an account.
-You don't have to but it is much easier if you visit often.
-They will ask for your US postal mail ZIP Code and how do you receive your TV programs: Over The Air, Streaming, Local Cable or Satellite service.
+Each site will ask you to open an account.
+You don't have to create an account but if you do open a free account the site is easier to use if you visit often.
+The site will ask for your US postal mail ZIP Code and how you receive your TV programs: Over The Air, Streaming, Local Cable or Satellite service.

 With this basic info, the grid will display, hour by hour and channel by channel all the programs available through the source you specified.
-Tightwad Taylor says - Start with a free service before looking at other paid services.
+I suggest - Start with a free service before looking at paid services.
 If you open a free account, Titan TV will remember your choices and immediately display viewing options based on the time in your ZIP code, though you can adjust the time and day you wish to monitor.

-The TV schedules sites are free, so use both for a while till you decide which you prefer.
-You can even use each TV schedule site for your regular cable TV viewing if you decide not to stream, etc. The TV grid sites usually look out about two weeks in advance of your current day.
+These TV schedules sites are free, so use both until you decide which you prefer.
+You can even use Zip and Titan TV schedule sites for your regular cable TV viewing.
+The TV grid sites usually look out about two weeks in advance of your current day.

 Secondly, a DVR is not needed for most streaming viewing because the programs are already "On Demand".
 You start, pause, reverse, jump ahead, and stop the programs as you wish on most streaming services.
-Usually free streaming services will not allow a viewer to fast-forward past a commercial (This is how they get paid if you are paying), though they can let you fast-forward between connecials.
+Usually free streaming services will not allow a viewer to fast-forward past a commercial.
+Airing commercials is how they get paid when you are on a "free" streaming site.
+Some sites will let you fast-forward during the program sections between commercials.
 You can also rewind the program and commercials if you wish to see the advertisements again.
 Just saying.

 Most streaming sites that also offer live programs will provide a DVR / service for their live programming.
 The program is saved on their site for you to watch later.
 You will have to have a free account to use their DVR service so they can keep track of your recordings for you.